Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Introduction

-This paper is organized as follows.
+This paper is organised as follows.
 We present the physical framework of the model in Sect.~\ref{sec:code}, starting with a generic description of the AGN corona, followed by the particle acceleration mechanism, the evolution of the turbulent cascade, and the numerical implementation of \texttt{Turb-AM3}.
 In Sect.~\ref{sec:results}, we apply our study to the case of NGC~1068 and discuss the multi-messenger signatures.
 We investigate the dependence on the (broad) parameter space in Sect.~\ref{sec:scan}, and extract template neutrino spectra for turbulent acceleration.
 In Sect.~\ref{otherseyferts}, we further show that the model provides a satisfactory match to the multi-messenger data of other Seyfert galaxies identified by IceCube (NGC~4151 and NGC~7469).
-We summarize our findings in Sect.~\ref{sec:conc}.
-Throughout this work, we use $Q_x/Q = 10^x$ in cgs units unless otherwise noted.
+We summarise our findings in Sect.~\ref{sec:conc}.
+Throughout this work, we use $Q_x/Q = 10^x$ in centimetre-gram-second (cgs) units unless we note otherwise.